Why Agent Systems Need Explicit Execution Models

 Many systems add "AI features" as afterthoughts: AI-generated summaries, AI-powered search, AI content suggestions.
 These features are non-deterministic and opaque.
 They don't integrate with the core system model.

 SMALL embeds determinism at the primitive level.
 Schemas enforce structure.
-Manifests declare intent.
-Lineage records provenance.
-Lifecycle tracks state transitions.
+Intent declares goals.
+Constraints set limits.
+Progress records evidence.
+Handoffs enable reproducible resumption.
 These primitives are deterministic and verifiable.

 AI agents operate within this deterministic framework.
-They generate artifacts that conform to schemas.
-They produce lineage records.
-They emit lifecycle events.
+They generate plans that respect constraints.
+They produce progress entries with evidence.
+They generate handoffs for resumption.
 The system remains legible and auditable even when agents are non-deterministic.

 SMALL as Infrastructure, Not Tooling

-SMALL is not a CMS replacement.
+SMALL is a state protocol.
 It's not a content editor.
 It's not a publishing platform.
-SMALL is infrastructure: the execution model that makes agent-legible systems possible.
+It's not a management system.
+SMALL is infrastructure: the protocol that makes agent-legible systems possible.

 Infrastructure defines primitives.
 Tooling builds on top.
-SMALL provides the primitives: Schema, Manifest, Artifact, Lineage, Lifecycle.
-Applications built on SMALL can be CMS-like, but they're not required to be.
+SMALL provides the primitives: Intent, Constraints, Plan, Progress, Handoff.
+Applications built on SMALL can implement various workflows and use cases, constrained only by the protocol's guarantees.

 This distinction matters.
 Infrastructure is durable.
 Tooling changes.
-SMALL defines the minimal execution model that will outlast any specific tool or product built on it.
+SMALL defines the state protocol that will outlast any specific tool or product built on it.

-The shift from CMS to SMALL is architectural:
+The shift to explicit execution models is architectural:

-SMALL doesn't eliminate CMS functionality.
-It redefines how that functionality is modeled and operated.
-Content still gets created, validated, and published.
-But the primitives are explicit, versioned, and automatable.
+SMALL doesn't eliminate functionality found in existing platforms.
+It redefines how system state and execution are modeled.
+Work still gets planned, executed, and tracked.
+But the primitives are explicit, validated, and automatable.